Sanford and Son: Reception and cancellation

+Ratings

-RatingsSanford and Son was a ratings hit through its six-season run on NBC.
+Sanford and Son was a ratings hit through its six-season run on NBC.
 Despite airing in the so-called Friday night death slot, it managed to peak at No. 2 in the ratings (behind All in the Family, and ranked less than one ratings point behind All in the Family during the 1974–75 season).

 Production notes

 The series was produced by Norman Lear's and Bud Yorkin's Tandem Productions, which was also responsible for All in the Family.
 The two shows were both based on popular British sitcoms and both were pioneers of edgy, racial humor that reflected the changing politics of the time.
 Both series also featured outspoken, working-class protagonists with overt prejudices.
 However, Sanford and Son differed from All in the Family and other Norman Lear shows of the era in that it lacked the element of drama.
 Sanford and Son helped to redefine the genre of black situation comedy.

-Because of Lear's commitments to his other concurrent series, and the distance between NBC Studios in Burbank (where Sanford and Son were taped) and the Hollywood locations of other Tandem shows (such as All in the Family, Maude, The Jeffersons, and One Day at a Time, which were recorded at CBS Television City or Metromedia Square), he did not have as much day-to-day involvement with Sanford and Son as with the other Tandem series, leaving the show-running to Yorkin.
+Because of Lear's commitments to his other concurrent series, and the distance between NBC Studios in Burbank where Sanford and Son were taped and the Hollywood locations of other Tandem shows, such as All in the Family, Maude, The Jeffersons, and One Day at a Time, which were recorded at CBS Television City or Metromedia Square, he did not have as much day-to-day involvement with Sanford and Son as with the other Tandem series, leaving the show-running to Yorkin.